Spideypete/spideybot-v2/replit.md

 - ✅ Production APIs fully functional and tested
 - ✅ Discord OAuth login with session authentication
 - ✅ Per-server configuration system complete
+- ✅ **RENDER DEPLOYMENT FIXED** - Using absolute paths for static files
+- ✅ Bot running cleanly on Replit with all features operational

 ## How to Access Admin Panel
 1. **Login with Discord**: Visit `/login` to authenticate with Discord OAuth